dodinhtrung97/Bpm-Detection/README.txt

 Expected user input -> .wav file with directory [root/music/<file name>] Return -> Int value bpm
+Coded in Pycharm, backend error might not occur in other debugger

 All wav file with stereo channels are to be converted into mono.